 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-Common Power Tools for Your Silhouette Cameo or Cricut Business
+Common Power Tools in Your Craft Business

 Miter Saw

 A miter saw sits on top of your workbench and is great for cutting wood.
 It’s easy to use – you simply pull down the top of the saw which lowers the blade and cuts the wood.
 Use a miter saw for small cuts.
 My miter saw is ancient, but a workhorse!
-Click here to buy a miter saw.

 Circular Saw

-A circular saw allows you to make longer cuts that aren’t possible on a miter saw.
-A circular saw takes more practice to get the hang of, because you have to have a steady hand to get a straight cut.
 Like I mentioned above, my circular saw is battery operated.
 If you can’t afford both a miter saw and a circular saw, a circular saw can do the work or both, you’ll just need a little practice to get straight cuts.
-Click here to see circular saws.

 Drill

 You’ll need a drill (and drill bits) to make holes, attach hardware to your finished signs, and to attach pieces of wood together.
-Click here to shop drills.

 Sander